 This means you have an interview guide with the questions or themes that you want to talk to the user about, but you are free to change the order of questions or to explore different topics that may arise during the interview.

 User interviews can be very informative and helpful, but only if they are used correctly and for the right things.
-It’s important to know what you can expect to get out of interviews and what you shouldn’t expect to get out of interviews.
+It is important to know what you can expect to get out of interviews and what you should not expect to get out of interviews.

 User interviews can be conducted for the following reasons:

 A good interview requires preparation and careful consideration on the part of the interviewer.
-It’s important to be aware of how to ask questions and how to listen in order to gain valid insights into your participant’s life and experiences
+It is important to be aware of how to ask questions and how to listen in order to gain valid insights into your participant’s life and experiences.

-When you conduct a user interview, it is paramount to consider the best way of ordering questions.
+When you conduct a user interview, consider the best way of ordering the questions.
 Below are some tips on what to ask in the beginning, in the middle, and at the end of a user interview.

-In the beginning of the interview, you should ask opening questions to set people at ease and build rapport.
-You should not ask about sensitive topics.
-Instead, focus on setting the stage and bringing your interviewees on board so they’re comfortable enough to be, and remain, open with you.
-Your questions at this stage can include the following: Brief participants what topics will be covered Brief participants how their data will be used Asking “safe” questions such as what their role is in their organization Asking concrete questions that are easy to answer
+At the beginning of the interview, ask opening questions to set people at ease and build rapport.
+Do not ask about sensitive topics.
+Instead, focus on setting the stage and bringing your interviewees on board so they are comfortable enough to be, and remain open with you.
+Your questions at this stage can include:

-In the middle of the interview, you’re hitting high gear.
+In the middle of the interview, you are hitting high gear.
 Having established a direct channel with your interviewees (the users), you move on and ask the bulk of your questions.
 The predetermined order of the questions may change based on the direction the conversation is taking.
-Some of the tips here include: Keep the flow of the conversation as natural as possible, but cover the topics you want to cover.
-Pick up on what participants have said earlier and get full replies to questions they have only partially answered.
-Steer participants back on track if they go too far off topic.
-Show that you have been listening.
+Some of the tips here include:

 At the end of the interview, you wrap up in a way that makes participants feel as though they have said what they wanted to say and that their answers are valuable.